hahnlab/CAGEE/docs/manual/cagee_manual.md

     cagee --tree path/to/your_tree.nwk --infile path/to/your_gene_values.tsv

 ... will estimate a single $\sigma^2$ across your tree as well as ancestral states and changes along each branch.
-This minimal input will use one thread, the default gamma root distribution paramters ($k = 0.375$, $\theta$ = 1600), and write the inference output files to `results/` in the current working directory.
+This minimal input will use one thread, the default gamma root distribution paramaters ($k = 0.375$, $\theta$ = 1600), and write the inference output files to `results/` in the current working directory.

 Optionally, you can also specify the number of cores / threads to use (`--cores / -@`) for increased performance, the parameters of the expected gamma root distribution (`--prior gamma:[k]:[theta]`), and the output directory (`--output_prefix / -o`):